Which nutrition certification is best for you?

 Most accredited certifications have a constant expiry and renewal cycle.

-Student Friendly Learning Approach
+Student-Friendly Learning Approach

 Another big win when it comes to PN is the relaxed approach to learning and testing.
+Like many certified personal trainer courses, you can study at your own pace.

 The exam itself is a self-paced and open book, this allows you to go through the process without the pressure of time constraints and with access to resources that guide you step by step as you unlock the necessary knowledge and skills.